Your Career Is Not Your Life

 On ineffective ways, the 18 experts weren’t fans of creating a “pride shrine”—an area of your home devoted to your successes and accomplishments.
 Reminding yourself of your own past greatness can often lower your current satisfaction.

-If you have a career, it’s important.
+If you have a career, it’s likely important to you.
 It’s too big a thing not to take seriously, but too small a thing to take too seriously.
 The website 80,000 Hours estimates a typical career to be 80,000 hours long.
 However, with the typical person being alive for 4,000 weeks, and awake and conscious for the equivalent of 3,000 weeks, work makes up only one-sixth of our waking existence.
-So, while work is significant, it need not be the sole focus of our lives, as our careers don't define our entire existence.
+So, while work is significant, it does not deserve to become the whole of our existence.

 In his book, How Will You Measure Your Life, Clayton Christensen talks about the need to dedicate our resources carefully.
 Our resources are things like time, energy, and talent, but they are limited and at the whim of many competing needs.
-He argues that unless we manage our resources mindfully, our personal resource allocation process will decide investments for us according to the default criteria wired into our brains: those activities that yield the most immediate, tangible accomplishments.
-This is often in our careers, as I highlighted earlier.
-It’s much easier to measure a pay cheque than to invest in a long-term relationship.
+He argues that unless we manage our resources intentionally, our default human wiring will select those activities that provide the most immediate, tangible accomplishments.
+This is often in our careers: it’s much easier to measure a monthly salary than to invest in a long-term relationship.

 As Christensen says, “With every moment of your time, every decision about how you spend your energy and your money, you are making a statement about what really matters to you.”